kurly09/rr/README.md

 You can do it.

 ### 5. Open your terminal and type `rr` and press the ENTER button.
-It will shows the you pull request URL.
+It will shows your pull request URL when success.